GameTimeline

 Overview

-Episode 1 on Machinima October 5, 2012; full film and disc release December 4, 2012.
+Episode 1 on Machinima October 5, 2012; feature cut and disc December 4, 2012; still on major streaming/digital storefronts.

 7. Halo 4: Scanned